 In the 21st century world of MI7, decency still outshines malice, truth gives falsehood a good run for its money, and tolerance confounds intolerance.
-Click on any of the front covers below to purchase a copy from your preferred online bookstore.

 The spies of MI7 are based partly in Thames House (left, above), and partly in the SIS building at Vauxhall Cross (right, above), both in central London, and in real life the headquarters of MI5 and MI6 respectively.
 In the books, they are led by a late middle-aged black woman called Ruby Parker, head of Red Department, one of five roughly autonomous 'levels' within the MI7 organisation, all named after colours: White, Red, Blue, Grey, Black.

 The novels fall into three groups: (1) a prequel, Our Woman in Jamaica, which features a young Ruby Parker in the field during the Jamaican general election of 1980; (2) books 1-3, The Kramski Case, The Girl from Kandahar and The Vengeance of San Gennaro; (3) The John Mordred books, beginning with The Eastern Ukraine Question, and ending with Ruby Parker's Last Orders.

 The Kramski Case and The Girl from Kandahar go together in many ways, although they can be read separately.
 Their central character is a young woman called Marcie Brown.
 Marcie develops by degrees into a useful spy, although the process half kills her and others.
 The Kramski Case is essentially a ripping yarn about the 2010 British general election.
 Its sequel is a much more serious book, and addresses British foreign policy in Afghanistan and Iraq, albeit obliquely.